 If you meet the minimum qualifications, you will be sent an invitation to complete the online scholarship application through MyUMUC as a "to-do list" item.

 In addition to the minimum qualifications of grade-point average and UMUC credit completion, most UMUC scholarships require additional criteria.
-Once you complete the online scholarship application, you are automatically considered for all scholarships for which you meet the criteria.
+Once you complete the online scholarship application, you will be considered for all scholarships for which you meet the criteria.

 Yes!
 You should submit the online scholarship application by the priority filing date (July 15) for maximum consideration.
-However, if you have been invited to apply, you are still allowed to submit your online scholarship application throughout the academic year until the application link is no longer available.
+However, if you have been invited to apply via your to-do list, you are still allowed to submit your online scholarship application throughout the academic year until the application link is no longer available.

 Yes.
 Most UMUC scholarships require undergraduate and graduate students to enroll in at least 6 credits for the semester for which the scholarship has been awarded.
 Failure to comply with the enrollment requirement may result in a cancellation of the scholarships.
 You are responsible for any balances incurred as a result of the cancellation.